Make your sandwiches memorable with these homemade seven-grain hamburger buns topped with a variety of seeds.

 As usual, I mix the dough for this recipe in my bread machine.
 I DON’T BAKE IT IN THERE, just mix and knead the dough.

-You should do likewise if you have a bread machine and/or delight in eating homemade bread that is perfectly mixed and kneaded with little effort and time on your part.
+You might try it if you have a bread machine and/or delight in eating homemade bread that is perfectly mixed and kneaded with little effort and time on your part.

 If you are a new bread-machine user or somebody who thought they didn’t like bread machines, please check out my previous posts about using a bread machine.
 You can also use a stand mixer or make this recipe by hand.

 Don’t let the 7-grain mix scare you away.
 Substitute the same amount of bread flour, whole wheat flour, or wheat bran if you prefer.
 I buy Bob’s Red Mill 7 Grain Hot Cereal, containing wheat, rye, triticale, oats, oat bran, barley, rice, and flaxseed.

 It’s not always easy to find.
 Try Target, Whole Foods, or any grocery store with an organic food section (See the link below to order online.)
 This recipe is a variation on my Potato-Cheese Rolls which I love because the rolls naturally stay fresh longer because of the potatoes.

 Kitchen secret for the mashed potatoes:

 This comes in handy for hamburger buns because you can make them ahead.
 I like to use leftover mashed potatoes as opposed to difficult-to-find potato flour or bland-tasting instant potatoes.
 The salt, pepper, butter, and milk added when making everyday mashed potatoes seems to make these rolls even better.